Dense Matrices

 Constructing general dense matrices

-Dense vectors are constructed with the Create method of the Matrix class.
-This method has many overloads.
-All overloads take a generic type argument that specifies the element type.
+Dense matrices are constructed using factory methods in the Matrix class.
+Method names clearly indicate what happens with data: whether a matrix is created from scratch, copied from existing data, or wraps existing data.
+All methods take a generic type argument that specifies the element type.
 In most cases, type inference eliminates the need to specify the element type explicitly.

-The first overload has two arguments: the number of rows and the number of columns in the matrix.
-This creates a matrix with the specified number of rows and columns.
+The Zeros``1(Int32, Int32) method creates a matrix with all elements initialized to zero.
+It takes two arguments: the number of rows and the number of columns in the matrix.
 The element type must be specified as the generic type argument.
-All elements are initially set to zero.
 The example below creates a matrix with 3 rows and 4 columns:

-A third argument can be added that specifies the order in which matrix elements are stored.
+An optional third argument specifies the order in which matrix elements are stored.
 This argument is of the MatrixElementOrder enumeration type.
 The following creates a matrix with 3 rows and 4 columns, whose elements are stored in row major order:

-The example below shows three ways to create the same matrix: using a 2D array, using a 1D array in column-major order, and using a 1D array in row-major order:
+The example below shows three ways to create the same matrix: from a 2D array, from a 1D array in column-major order, and from a 1D array in row-major order:

 double[,] elements2D = { { 11, 12, 21 }, { 22, 31, 32 } };